Rare Species Guide

 Description

-Two species of waterthrush occur in Minnesota, both with brown upperparts, whitish underparts with dark streaks, prominent white eyebrow stripes, and tail-wagging behavior.
-The Louisiana waterthrush is best distinguished from the similar northern waterthrush (Seiurus noveboracensis) by its loud, distinctive song consisting of 2-3 clear, slurred whistles followed by a rapid jumble of notes.
+There are two species of waterthrush, both of which nest in Minnesota.
+The Louisiana Waterthrush is best distinguished from the similar Northern Waterthrush (Parkesia noveboracensis) by its loud, distinctive song consisting of 2-3 clear, slurred whistle followed by a rapid jumble of notes.
 Physical differences between the two waterthrushes are subtle.
-In general, the Louisiana waterthrush has a slightly longer bill, a wider, whiter eyestripe that broadens behind the eye, brighter pink legs, and buffier flanks.
-In addition, the Louisiana waterthrush has an unstreaked throat, as opposed to the streaked throat of the northern waterthrush.
-This latter feature is quite variable however, and some northern waterthrush have a largely unstreaked throat.
-During the breeding season, there is little overlap in the distribution of the two waterthrush species, except in the upper reaches of the St. Croix River in northern Chisago and Pine counties.
+Both have brown upperparts, whitish underparts with dark streaks, prominent white eyebrow stripes, and tail-wagging behavior.
+In general, the Louisiana Waterthrush has a slightly longer bill, a wider whiter eye stripe that broadens behind the eye, brighter pink legs, and buffier flanks.
+In addition, the Louisiana Waterthrush has an unstreaked throat, as opposed to the streaked throat of the Northern Waterthrush.
+This latter feature is quite variable however, and some Northern Waterthrush have a largely unstreaked throat.

 Habitat